All Episodes

 If the Democrats don't take both houses of Congress, it is a devastating defeat for them for their anti-war policies and for their leadership.

-They have had an unchecked, all-out personal and political salt on President Bush and Republicans in general.
+They have had five years, count it six if you want, they have had an unchecked, all-out personal and political assault on President Bush and Republicans in general.

-They have had a media that has not questioned them at all, other than how can you guys be so stupid as to not take advantage of this?
+They have had a media that has not questioned them at all, other than how can you guys be so stupid as to not take advantage of this.

 And if they do not take both houses of Congress, it is a devastating defeat for them because it's a foregone conclusion already, and they are the ones who are making it a foregone conclusion.